actal7/supermarket_simulation/README.md

 # challenges

-large amounts of simulated days led to spawning too many web workers, had to do it in batches
+large amounts of simulated days led to spawning too many web workers, had to do it in batches.
+When that wasn't enough, I went for worker pooling instead of creating / destroying single use workers.
+That worked great, improved performance more than 10x.

 # nice to have